CyprusCodes/cmnd-docs/docs/tools_config/post-tool-call-prompt.md

         "isDangerous": False,
         "functionType": "backend",
         "isLongRunningTool": False,
-        "postCallPrompt": "if the login tool output is failure, ask the user to try again, if successfuk, contunye the conversation."
+        "postCallPrompt": "if the login tool output is failure, ask the user to try again, if successful, continue the conversation."

     }
 ```